luizvilasboas/App-PasswordManager/README.md

 ## Installation

-You can install `App::PasswordManager` manually.
+You can install `App::PasswordManager` manually or from [MetaCPAN](https://metacpan.org/dist/App-PasswordManager).

 ### Manual Installation